 What are the Causes of Congestive Heart Failure in Dogs?

 1.)
 Leaky Heart Valves is the most common cause of congenital heart failure in dogs.
 Your dog’s heart (just like your heart) has four chambers and is divided into right and left sides.
-Unoxygenated blood (or venous blood ~ veins are blue because the blood has no oxygen) returns from your dog’s body to the right atrium of his heart.
+Unoxygenated blood (or venous blood) returns from your dog’s body to the right atrium of his heart.
 From there it is pumped to the right ventricle, through a one-way valve (whose purpose it is to keep the blood from flowing backward).

 There is high pressure created when the left ventricle contracts to pump life-giving oxygenated blood back to the body; Consequently, the mitral valve tends to ‘wear out’, especially over time, with the natural aging process.
 This ‘wearing out’ is so common that the condition is called Mitral Valve Insufficiency (MVI) and is responsible for 80% of the cases of congestive heart failure in dogs.